rotki/rotki/docs/installation_guide.rst

 OSX
 ***

-The &lt;tldr&gt; version is:
+The tl;dr version is:
 - install sqlcipher
 - use a virtual env with python 3.6.x
 - make sure pip installed everything it says it installed
-- get your node under control with nvm, i tested 8.9
+- get your node under control with nvm.
+It has been tested with 8.9

 The following recipe has been tested using `Anaconda <https://conda.io>`_. `VirtualEnv <https://virtualenv.pypa.io>`_ works as well, refer to the documentations of those projects to install and use them.